yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/windowsupdates-featureupdatereference.md

 Represents Windows 10 feature update content.

-In a deployment, the same featureUpdateReference could result in devices receiving different update revisions, but the content is considered contextually equivalent for all devices in the deployment.
+In a deployment, the same feature update reference could result in devices receiving different update revisions, but the content is considered contextually equivalent for all devices in the deployment.

 Inherits from [windowsUpdateReference](../resources/windowsupdates-windowsupdatereference.md).